 |2.||It supports unique ID features and helps projects using ID systems.||It does not support unique ID features, and activity ID is based on the positions of the activity.

-|3.||It enables multiple users to work on a project and specify the features required to use||It does not enable multiple user access to work on a single project|
+|3.||It enables multiple users to work on a project and specify the features required to use||It does not enable multiple user access to work on a single project.|

-|4.||It supports creating multiple activity relationships that are more than one type of relationship can be made between the activities.||It does not support such a feature, but it can establish one type of relationship between activities.|
+|4.||It supports creating multiple activity relationships where more than one type of relationship can be made between the activities.||It does not support such a feature, but it can establish one type of relationship between activities.|

-|5.||It enables users to create sub-activities by breaking down the main activity into several steps, along with start and finish dates.||It does not allow such a function of creating sub-activities.|
+|5.||It enables users to create sub-activities by breaking down the main activity into several steps, including start and finish dates.||It does not allow such a function of creating sub-activities.|